 Tubal ligation is a procedure that one in four married couples will choose as a form of birth control.
-Otherwise known as “having your tubes tied,” tubal ligation involves cutting and tying off the fallopian tubes to prevent eggs from entering the uterus.
+Otherwise known as “having your tubes tied,”the procedure involves cutting and tying off the fallopian tubes to prevent eggs from entering the uterus.
 This is considered a permanent form of birth control.
 However, surgery can reverse the procedure, although the reversal process does not guarantee the possibility of getting pregnant.

 Tubal ligation is one of the most effective ways to prevent pregnancy, with rates of pregnancy around 1/1,000 after the first year, and between 2-10/1,000 after five years.
-Although the possibility of becoming pregnant after tubal ligation is low, the chance is still there.
-Unfortunately, after the procedure, the risk of experiencing an ectopic pregnancy increases if pregnancy were to occur.
+Although the possibility of becoming pregnant is low, the chance is still there.
+Unfortunately, after the procedure, the risk of experiencing an ectopic pregnancy increases if a pregnancy were to occur.